My Political Tool Box for the 21st Century

 Citizenism tool box

-Citizenism builds of The Medical Case Presentation structure as an organizing framework for a citizen-oriented treatment plan that provides a comprehensive, multi stakeholder and multi-phase road map for citizen involvement in their political ecosystem.
+Citizenism builds of The Medical Case Presentation structure as an organizing framework for a citizen-oriented treatment plan that provides a comprehensive, multi-stakeholder and multi-phase road map for citizen involvement in their political ecosystem.

 The Medical Case Presentation represents a framework that summons our fellow citizens to address the challenges confronting us as individuals, as communities and as a nation.
 The Medical Case Presentation includes multiple features to engage citizens.
 Similar to the diagnostic and treatment tools in the hands of medical clinicians, these features can be thought of as a diagnostic and treatment elements for engaged citizenship.
-The coming weeks, we will introduce some of the elements and how they are used in addressing the challenges of the opioid epidemic.
+In the coming weeks, we will introduce some of the elements and how they are used in addressing the challenges of the opioid epidemic.
 The effort is a work in progress, links to content at various stages of development is provided.

 Vision: One of the challenges confronting our nation is the lack of shared collective vision for the United States of America.
 America does well when its leaders and citizens are inspired by a unified vision.
-We examine the vision for opioid related challenges.
+We examine the vision for opioid-related challenges.
 Establish a vision for the individual, community, nation and the international community.

 My Political Ecosystem: In order to actively participate in our politics, we need to be informed about political and public institutions, our representatives and other government officials.
 This easy-to-use tool provides a snapshot of the political system where citizens can learn about their representatives, organizations and other relevant aspects of their local, state and federal (or global) systems.